 Three hundred years before Aegon's Conquest, the commanders of the Nightfort and Snowgate went to war with each other.
 Eventually, both lost their heads to the Stark in Winterfell.
 At some point rangers from the Nightfort sealed the tunnel of Arson Iceaxe.

 With the dwindling of the Night's Watch's power, the Nightfort had become three-quarters empty and too costly to maintain.
 Benton Glover escorted Alysanne Targaryen from Castle Black to the Nightfort during the queen's visit to the Wall in 58 AC.
 Alysanne convinced Lord Commander Lothor Burley that the Nightfort, which she found unpleasant, should be abandoned for a new and smaller castle.
 The new castle, Deep Lake seven miles to the east, was paid for by the queen's jewels.
 The Nightfort was abandoned during the construction of Deep Lake and its last brothers were reassigned to Deep Lake.

 A Storm of Swords

-Coldhands leads Samwell Tarly and Gilly to the Black Gate, which Sam opens by saying the vow.
-Sam and Gilly pass through the Black Gate to cross the wall.
-Coldhands cannot enter the gate.
-At the same time Bran Stark and his companions arrive at the Nightfort to go beyond the Wall.
+Meanwhile, Coldhands leads Samwell Tarly and Gilly to the Black Gate, which Sam opens by saying the vow.
+Sam and Gilly pass through the Black Gate to cross the Wall, but Coldhands cannot enter the gate.
+Climbing the stepped well, Sam surprises Bran and his friends in the kitchen.
+Sam recognizes Bran as being Jon Snow's brother, but agrees to keep the boy's secrets.
 Sam opens the Black Gate so Bran and his companions can cross the wall to meet Coldhands.